 And then it looks like this:

 Here it is all set and ready for a meal.
 It looks cute with my turquoise and green pieces:

-My dear, sweet mother is going to sew some napkins, too (using this tutorial) but for now I think these vintage yellow ones look so sweet.
+We plan to sew some matching napkins, too (using this tutorial) but for now I think these vintage yellow ones look so sweet.
 The little embroidered flower tones down the cowboy-ness, although I’m not trying to make it more feminine.
 The feminist in me loves that I’m rocking a fabric likely made for a little boy’s room.

 And here’s my old-lady secret: I use a vinyl table covering underneath the fabric for added protection.
-Really messy folks (you know who you are) just get the vinyl. . .
+Really messy folks just get the vinyl, lol.